Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

 If that's the case, you can simply drag and drop the folders under the "addon" one in a freshly created project.

-you need to create a input action in your project for each action, and then type the exact same name into the corresponding input action variable
+You will need to create a input action in your project for each action, and then type the exact same name into the corresponding input action variable

 (for example : name your move forward action "moveForward", and then type "moveForward" into the variable "moveForwardAction").

+### To create and add a new weapon to the weapon manager :
+- Create a new Node3D node, and add it to the "weapon container" node.
+-
+- Place your weapon model as a child of the Node3D node.
+-
+- Add a Marker3D node as a child of the weapon model, it will be the weapon attack point.
+-
+- Add a "WeaponSlotScript" script to the Node3D node, and fill the model (Node3D node) and attack point (Marker3D node) variables, as well as the weapon id.
+-
+- Create a new resource for your weapon, using the "WeaponResource" class reference.
+-
+- Fill the resource the way you want (the only mandatory variables are ("WeaponName", "WeaponId", a type (Hitscan or projectile), "Position")

+!
+The weapon id from the weapon resource and the weapon id from the weapon slot must be the same, otherwise it won't work !

 # **Requets**